 5. Sexual bullying

 Repeated actions that are meant to humiliate or demean a person sexually can be termed sexual bullying.
 Perpetrators frequently attack a person's attractiveness, sexual orientation, or sexual activity.
-Bullies might text inappropriate messages or pictures, make insulting comments about someone's body either in person or online, or partake in so-called "slut-shaming" (i.e., denigrating someone for his or her sexual behavior).
-Sometimes, sexual bullying can occur when a relationship ends and one partner shares private sexting examples or explicit photos of his or her ex with a group of friends as a way of getting back at the ex.
+Bullies might text inappropriate messages or pictures, make insulting comments about someone's body either in person or online, or partake in so-called "slut-shaming" (i.e., denigrating someone for their sexual behavior).
+Sometimes, sexual bullying can occur when a relationship ends and one partner shares private sexting examples or explicit photos of their ex with a group of friends as a way of getting back at the ex.

 In some cases, this type of bullying can be considered sexual harassment or gender-based harassment and may therefore be actionable under federal law.